-WHAT MAKES COMMERCIAL VEHICLE ACCIDENTS DIFFERENT FROM AUTO ACCIDENTS?
+WHAT MAKES TRUCK ACCIDENTS DIFFERENT THAN AUTO ACCIDENTS?

 Some differences between traditional motor vehicle accidents and accidents involving trucks can be obvious.
 For one thing, passenger vehicles weigh approximately 4,000 pounds, while many semi-trucks can weigh as much as 40 tons.
 This means that the property damage and personal injury in a trucking collision can be much more severe, resulting in catastrophic injury more often than not for the driver of the car.
 But there are also key legal differences that may not be as obvious.
 Unlike most car accidents, commercial vehicle accidents can also have extensive liability far beyond the driver or drivers involved in the crash, all the way from the company that employs the driver to the mechanics who service the rig.

 With the potential for such catastrophic physical and financial consequences, it is essential to have a team of skilled truck accident attorneys to make sure your case is handled correctly and you recover every dollar to which you are entitled.